Toddler Walking On Their Toes? Don’t Be Alarmed — Yet

 Parents wait expectantly for the day their child toddles uneasily across the floor for the first time.
-Unfortunately the triumph and pride can turn to concern and worry when a toddler is moving in atypical ways like toe-walking.
-But a toddler walking on toes is not necessarily in-itself a reason for parents to be on red alert.
-There are a number of potential reasons for tip toe walking and only rarely do they relate to larger concerns like autism or cerebral palsy.
+Unfortunately. the triumph and pride can turn to concern and worry when a toddler walks on their toes — an atypical way of moving.
+But a toddler walking on toes is not necessarily in itself a reason for parents to be on red alert.
+There are a number of potential reasons for toe walking, and only rarely do they relate to larger concerns like autism or cerebral palsy.

 Here’s what parents of toe walking toddlers need to know.

-Babies typically have about six-months of walking practice before they take their first uneasy steps on their own.
-But they start the process with essentially no control over their foot and ankle, according to Dr. Stacey Dusing, a certified specialist in pediatric physical therapy and Sykes Family Chair of Pediatric Physical Therapy, Health and Development in the Division of Biokinesiology and Physical Therapy at the University of Southern California.
+Babies typically have about six months of walking practice before they take their first uneasy steps on their own.
+But they start the process with essentially no control over their foot and ankle, according to Stacey Dusing, Ph.D., a pediatric physical therapist at the University of Southern California.

-Until babies start to get up on their feet, the muscles around the ankles aren’t typically activated.
-So they aren’t being developed and strengthened.
-In fact it isn’t until 3-years-old that children start developing arches and the small musculature and shape of the feet continue to develop until age 5.
+Until babies start to get up on their feet, the muscles around the ankles aren’t typically activated, so they aren’t being developed and strengthened.
+In fact, it isn’t until 3 years that children start developing arches.
+The small musculature and shape of the feet continue to develop until age 5.

-So it’s not uncommon to see some variation in the way a child steps.
-Even for older kids some toe walking may be mixed in with typical walking.
-That might concern some parents but Dusing encourages her clients to consider the context in which toe-walking occurs.
+Because of this, it’s not uncommon to see some variation in the way a child steps.
+Even for older kids, some toe walking may be mixed in with typical walking.
+That might concern some parents, but Dusing encourages her clients to consider the context in which toe walking occurs.

 When Toe Walking Matters

-So, toe walking in an older child might mean something more significant if the child is also engaging in sensory self-stimulation, or stimming, and finding it difficult to socially connect.
-Likewise, toe walking related to cerebral palsy is generally paired with additional difficulty in moving and controlling other limbs.
+Toe walking in an older child might mean something more significant in terms of autism if the child is also engaging in sensory self-stimulation, or stimming, and finding it difficult to socially connect.
+Toe walking related to cerebral palsy is generally paired with additional difficulty in moving and controlling other limbs.

 She suggests encouraging a kid to walk on ramps, in particular, to help a child start to use their heels.
 Ramps are difficult to toe walk on, so children are more likely to use flat feet.
 Some parents may even use a wedge in places where a child might otherwise use a step stool.

-That said, for typically-developing children who occasionally toe-walk, the practice will resolve itself in time.
-Still, parents who remain worried should not hesitate to contact their pediatrician for guidance.
+That said, for typically developing children who occasionally toe walk, the practice will resolve itself in time.
+Parents who remain worried, however, should not hesitate to contact their pediatrician for guidance.